Features Blog How It Works

 What an AI Personal Stylist Does

 An AI personal stylist acts as a fashion advisor.
-You describe an occasion ("job interview at a tech startup"), share your preferences, and the AI suggests outfits.
-The best ones consider your body type, color preferences, the weather, and current trends.
-They're essentially replacing the role of a human personal stylist — but available 24/7 and at a fraction of the cost.
+You describe an occasion - 'job interview at a tech startup,' 'outdoor wedding in August,' 'first date at a wine bar' - share your preferences, and the AI suggests outfits.
+The best AI stylists consider your color preferences, the weather forecast, current trends, and even the formality level implied by your calendar events.
+They are essentially replacing the role of a human personal stylist, but available 24/7 and at a fraction of the cost.

-The key limitation: most AI stylists don't know what you actually own.
-They suggest generic outfits or link to items you'd need to buy.
-This creates a disconnect — great advice, but it requires shopping to act on.
+The key limitation of most AI stylists: they do not know what you actually own.
+They suggest generic outfits assembled from trending items or link to products you would need to buy.
+This creates a frustrating disconnect - you get great advice, but acting on it requires shopping.
+If you already have a full closet, the advice feels disconnected from your reality.

 What a Wardrobe App Does

 A wardrobe app catalogs your existing clothes.
-You photograph or scan your items, organize them by category, and the app helps you track what you own, what you wear, and what's collecting dust.
-Advanced apps add cost-per-wear tracking, seasonal rotation reminders, and donation suggestions for unused items.
+You photograph or scan your items, organize them by category, and the app helps you track what you own, what you wear, and what is collecting dust.
+Advanced wardrobe apps add cost-per-wear tracking, seasonal rotation reminders, donation suggestions for unused items, wardrobe value calculations, and outfit logging so you can see what you have worn over the past month.

 The limitation here: most wardrobe apps are passive organizers.
-They show you what you have but don't actively help you decide what to wear.
-Some generate random outfit combinations, but it's not personalized styling.
+They show you what you have but do not actively help you decide what to wear.
+Some generate random outfit combinations by pairing a top with a bottom and shoes, but this is not personalized styling.
+It is a random number generator with your clothes as inputs.

 The Gap Between Them